exercism/website-copy/tracks/typescript/exercises/resister-color-duo/mentoring.md

 - Ensure the student uses proper type annotations, but consider suggesting they omit the types in "obvious" cases (such as when immediately assigning the variable to concrete value).

-- Any final comments on chosen names, formatting, unncessary code / comments / console.log's
+- Any final comments on chosen names, formatting, unnecessary code / comments / console.log's

+- If the student uses `parseInt(n)`, consider recommending the faster `Number(n)` syntax.